mithril-security/aigovtool/client/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🔒 About The Project

-**BlindAI DRM POC** is an Open-Source solution enabling AI providers to 'lend' their models for on-premise deployment while **guaranteeing privacy for both their model weights and end user's data**.
-It includes a DRM Server and client to monitor inference consumption of a particular model and grant or block access.
+**AIGovTool POC** is an Open-Source solution enabling AI providers to 'lend' their models for on-premise deployment while **guaranteeing privacy for both their model weights and end user's data**.
+It includes a custodian Server and client to monitor inference consumption of a particular model and grant or block access.

 ### Key actors
-In order to understand BlindAI DRM, let’s first define the three key actors in our secure AI consumption process:
+In order to understand AIGovTool, let’s first define the three key actors in our secure AI consumption process:

 - **The custodian​:** Their role is to provide the AI model, track and potentially block AI consumption
 - **The AI borrower**: The borrower deploys the custodian's AI model on their infrastructure.
 This actor may or may not also be the final end user.